2023 Annual Call for Volunteers: Volunteer Opportunities

 The Life Reserves Subcommittee provides commentary and analysis related to reserve frameworks applicable to life insurance products, with a focus on principles-based reserving.

-Time Commitment: Varies by the number of issues being considered, but includes two to four 1-hour meetings per month and active participation reviewing the implications of new developments and issues.
+Time Commitment: Varies by the number of issues being considered but includes two to four 1-hour meetings per month and active participation reviewing the implications of new developments and issues.
 Active participation is expected in activities such as developing comments on issues or proposing amendments to the Valuation Manual to address such issues.

 Skills/Experience: Knowledge and experience sufficient to understand existing principles-based statutory valuation for directly written life insurance policies.
+Excellent written communication skills.

 - PBR Implementation Subcommittee (Actively Seeking Volunteers)